Menu

 The best time to visit Italy is in the spring (April to June) or fall (September and October) when there is nice weather, moderate temperatures, fewer tourists, and lower prices.
 The summer months can be hot, crowded, and expensive.
 The winter months are often grey, wet, and cold in the north but temperate South of Rome.

-The high season goes from May to September but sneaks into October.
+The high season runs from May to September but sneaks into October.
 Italy draws an enormous number of tourists and can get crowded in many popular destinations.
-Traditional shoulder season is quite different in Italy than in most places, a bit farther out.
+The traditional shoulder season is quite different in Italy than in most places, a bit farther out.
 It is from March to April and October to November.

 The weather in a country this long will be varied.
 There will be extremes from the Italian Alps in the North to Sicily in the South.
 The temps below will reflect two regions.
 Tuscany to the North.
 Rome to the South to Naples.